watermark-woods/GateController/README.md

 # GateController
-This repository houses the code for the watermark woods gate controller, it is ment to be deployed on a Raspberry Pi Pico W via micropython. edit the config.yaml file with the correct wifi settings, Magic URL, and Special Names
+This repository houses the code for the watermark woods gate controller, it is ment to be deployed on a Raspberry Pi Pico W via circutpython. edit the config.yaml file with the correct wifi settings, Magic URL, and Special Names

 Custom google apps scripts must be uploaded to better format calender events for the gate controller to use.